-Scott, a Republican, was the representative for Kansas's 2nd congressional district from 1907 to 1911.
+Scott was the representative for Kansas’s 2nd congressional district and was a Republican.
+He served from 1907 to 1911.

 From Dec 1901 to Mar 1911, Scott missed 218 of 918 roll call votes, which is 23.7%.
 This is on par with the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.